 Of course, flying to your destination may appeal to you more than driving around the country.
 But what an RV offers in terms of comfort, privacy, and value for money is more than what a quick flight could offer you.
 Post-pandemic, an RV can be your best bet at avoiding contact with strangers and strange germs.

 Getting insurance is the first step to making your vacation a great success.
 RV rental insurance can be tricky to figure out all on your own.
 Let an insurance agent help.
 Our insurance directory can help you find an agent today.
-Don’t sweat the small things; let us help!
+Don’t sweat the small things… let us help!

 Can I rely on car insurance to cover my rental RV?

 The risks linked to driving an RV are deadlier and more expensive to compensate than driving a car.
-Your personal auto policy was designed to cover you in case of accidents on the road to your daily commute and occasional long drives.
+Your personal auto policy was designed to cover you in case of accidents on the road on your daily commute and occasional long drives.
 Would the policy limits be enough to cover the cost of a motorhome repair?

-Additionally, your car insurance wouldn’t cover additional living expenses (ALE) should your RV break down.
+Also, your car insurance wouldn’t cover additional living expenses (ALE) should your RV break down.
 With rental RV insurance, you have the option to add an endorsement to cover any ALE.

 It’s safer on the highway when you have the proper coverage backing you up.
 Get rental RV insurance from an expert today.